 Erla has published in leading intercultural and communication journals in the U.S., Iceland and Scandinavia and has achieved a record of research presentations at regional, national and international conferences.

-Kristjánsdóttir, E.S. (in press, to be published 2018).
+Kristjánsdóttir, E.S.
+(2017).
 Communication Modes, Icelandic.
 In Y. Y. Kim (Ed.).
 International Encyclopedia of Intercultural Communication.
 USA: Wiley & Sons.

 Kristjánsdóttir, E.S., & Skaptadóttir, U.D.
 (2017).
 Our home is our kingdom: A refuge of Palestinian women to a small society in Iceland.
 Manuscript submitted for publication.